 Open an ongoing communication channel

-YouTube is a great way to attract your ideal clients and build awareness of your fitness brand.
+YouTube is a great way to attract your ideal clients and build your fitness brand in 2025.
 In order to continue pushing those prospects further down your sales funnel, you’ve got to create an ongoing communication channel where you can communicate with your leads.

-Ask viewers to subscribe to your YouTube channel so that you can open that line of communication.
-Email is another great way to do this.
-Consider offering a freebie or lead magnet to your audience in exchange for their email address.
+Ask viewers to subscribe to your YouTube channel so that you can open a line of communication.
+Another great way to do this is via email.
+Consider offering your audience a freebie or lead magnet in exchange for their email addresses.

 Get more clients with the right packages

 Starting a fitness YouTube channel can help you get more visibility online.
-But in order to convert subscribers into paying customers, you have to offer the right online personal training packages.
+But to convert subscribers into paying customers, you have to offer the right online personal training packages.

-Traditional personal training is very limited.
-It requires a big time commitment from clients and the cost can really add up.
+Traditional personal training is minimal.
+Clients require a significant time commitment, and the cost can increase.
 For most people, it simply isn’t doable.
-This means that you may end up with a ton of viewers on YouTube, but a lot of them won’t be able to buy from you because traditional personal training is just not the right fit for them.
+This means that you may end up with many viewers on YouTube, but many of them won’t be able to buy from you because traditional personal training is just not the right fit for them.

 However, online personal training is a more flexible and affordable option that can help you reach more clients.
 Consider the following online training packages to increase your conversion:

-• 1-on-1 online personal training - a fully online option where all of a clients program is delivered remotely including check-in calls, workout logs, habit coaching, nutrition support, and more.
+- 1-on-1 online personal training - a fully online option in which a client’s program is delivered remotely, including check-in calls, workout logs, habit coaching, nutrition support, and more.

-• Hybrid training - offer in-person support less often and deliver the rest of the materials online.
-This option is great for clients that want flexibility and affordability but a little more hand holding.
+- Hybrid training - offer in-person support less often and deliver the rest of the materials online.
+This option is great for clients who want flexibility and affordability but a little more hand-holding.

-Check out this blog to learn more about Online Personal Training.
-All of the online training packages can be delivered with ease through our personal training app TrainerFu.
-The app can help you deliver workouts, monitor your client’s progress, provide community support, build template programs, and more.
+Our personal training app TrainerFu makes delivering all online training packages easy.
+The app can help you deliver workouts, monitor your clients’ progress, provide community support, build template programs, and more.

 The right online packages can be the secret sauce for a YouTube channel that makes you money.
-Building your fitness channel will take time, but with patience, persistence and a little strategy, you can take advantage of this great platform and maybe even have fun while doing it!
+Building your fitness channel will take time, but with patience, persistence, and a little strategy, you can take advantage of this great platform and have fun while doing it!